rlbaker5/polyploidy_networks/README.md

 # polyploidy_networks
-Script and data supporting a manuscript Brassica network analysis manuscript submission at Applications in Plant Sciences
+Script and data supporting a Brassica network analysis manuscript submitted to Applications in Plant Sciences